Accelerating Psychedelic Research

 Industrial and Environmental Potential

-Mycelium can be used to create biodegradable packaging, replacing plastics.
+Mycelium can be used to create biodegradable packaging, effectively replacing plastics.

 It can help remediate polluted soils by breaking down toxins.